 Though the early days of Amazon were a sort of rebellion against physical stores, the online platform eventually diversified into brick-and-mortar stores in 2015.

-Amazon operates around 600 of these stores in the U.S. Whole Foods Market, which Amazon bought in 2017, makes up the majority of these establishments.
+Amazon operates around 600 of these stores in the U.S. Whole Foods Market, which Amazon bought in 2017, making up most of these establishments.

 Amazon Fresh is another closely related business.
 Both “Whole Foods” and “Fresh” engage in food delivery services.